• Skip to primary navigation

 1. Pre heat oven to 400 Degrees F.

-2. In a 10 inch skillet cook bacon until crispy then set aside to cool.
+2. In a 10-inch skillet cook bacon until crispy then set aside to cool.
 Pour out and save bacon fat leaving enough to coat the entire skillet including the sides.

-4. Pour corn pudding mixture into the greased skillet in the center and let it settle covering the entire pan.
+4. Pour the corn mixture into the greased skillet in the center and let it settle covering the entire pan.
 Bake for 45-60 minutes.
 Tap the side of the skillet, it should have a slight giggle in the center then remove and let the corn casserole rest for 10 minutes before serving. garnish with extra scallions

 Bacon Smoked Gouda Corn Casserole in a cast iron skillet